 Chat with a local specialist who can help organize your trip.

-Day 6: Return to Manila - Fly to Bohol
+Day 6: Transfer to Manila, Fly to Bohol

 Day 8: Bohol Countryside Tour

 After breakfast, your driver will meet you at the hotel, and you'll head out for a full-day tour of the Bohol countryside.
 It begins with a stop at the Chocolate Hills, one of the most unique geological formations in the country.
 These 1,700 or so conical hills are spread over 20 square miles (51 sq km), and during the dry season, they turn a deep brown, hence the name.
 There is an option for an ATV tour to see them up close.

 From there, you'll stop at an impressive man-made mahogany forest before continuing to the nearby Tarsier Sanctuary nearby.
 The shy tarsiers are one of the world's smallest primates, and this sanctuary is one of the few places where they thrive in their natural habitat.